j3soon/arxiv-utils/README.md

   - `${publishedYear}` is replaced with the published year of the paper.
   - `${updatedYear}` is replaced with the updated year of the current paper version.
   - `${version}` is replaced with the version of the current paper.
+- (Firefox) `Enable PDF redirection`:
+  - Default: `true`
+  - Set to `false` to disable PDF redirection.
+This will disallow renaming for PDF tabs.
 - (Firefox, Experimental) `external PDF viewer URL prefix`:
   - Default: (empty), uses the custom PDF container.
   - Set to `https://mozilla.github.io/pdf.js/web/viewer.html?file=`, enables Screenshots and Go Back by using pdf.js as PDF viewer.